 Last week we wrote about 5 common women’s health problems we frequently treat here at Root.
-Today, we are going to go more in depth about a condition mentioned in that post: Polycystic Ovarian Syndrome (PCOS).
+Today, we are going to go more in depth about a condition mentioned in that post: Polycystic Ovary Syndrome (PCOS).

 How is it diagnosed?

-PCOS is the most common metabolic and hormonal disorder in women of childbearing age, and is estimated to effect between 6-13% of women.
+PCOS is the most common metabolic and hormonal disorder in women of childbearing age, and is estimated to affect between 6-13% of women.
 It is the leading cause of female infertility in the United States.
 Per the Rotterdam Criteria, women must meet at least 2 of the following 3 criteria to be diagnosed with PCOS: